tub-rip/eventvision2021/index.md

 Starts at **10 am [Eastern Time](https://time.is/ET)**;  4 pm [Europe Time](https://time.is/CET).
 Held in conjunction with the [IEEE Conference on Computer Vision and Pattern Recognition](http://cvpr2021.thecvf.com/) 2021.

-**Welcome to the Third International Workshop on Event-Based Vision! **
+<b>Welcome to the Third International Workshop on Event-Based Vision!</b>

 ## List of Talks and Speakers